 You’ll need to write chapter outlines or chapter summaries if you’re pitching your book to a traditional publisher.

 If you’re pitching a memoir before you’ve written the manuscript, one of the key ingredients of a killer book proposal is your chapter outlines.
+Chapter outlines are also really important if you’re entering a writing competition or applying for any kind of mentorship for your manuscript.

 In a book proposal, your chapter outlines are also called chapter summaries.